Connect with us

 Devki Group chairman Narendra Raval said the factory – which will be launched today by President William Ruto – is a game changer for East African nations that have been net importers of raw steel.

-“Only South Africa has an industrial raw steel production plant and our plan is to give Kenya steel products manufacturers cheaper access to industrial raw steel,” he said.
+“Only South Africa has an industrial raw steel production plant and we plan to give Kenya steel products manufacturers cheaper access to industrial raw steel,” he said.

 500,000 tonnes

-The plant will have a capacity to produce 500,000 tonnes of steel, which Devki hopes will help Kenya avoid importation of industrial steel products for production of products such as billets, wire rods, and TMT bars.
+The plant will have the capacity to produce 500,000 tonnes of steel, which Devki hopes will help Kenya avoid the importation of industrial steel products for the production of products such as billets, wire rods, and TMT bars.

 “Kenyan steel factories rely on industrial steel products imports [mainly from South Africa and China] as well as scrap metal to manufacture TMT bars, steel tubes, angles bars, barbed wire nails among others,” Mr Raval said.